There are so many spooktacular things to do in Columbus for Halloween, it's tough to fit them all in!

 Special Events

-Boo at the Zoo: The Columbus Zoo & Aquarium's signature seasonal event includes a trick-or-treat trail, Halloween train ride, costumed characters and more.
-Don your costume during October weekends and head to the zoo for a day of spooky-kooky fun - there's no cost beyond regular admission.
+Boo at the Zoo: The Columbus Zoo & Aquarium's signature seasonal event, Boo at the Zoo, includes a trick-or-treat trail, a Halloween train ride, costumed characters and more.
+Don your costume during October weekends and head to the zoo for a day of spooky-kooky fun — there's no cost beyond regular admission.
 No tricks here; only treats!

-Boo & Brew: Polaris Fashion Place is getting decked out for Halloween Saturday, Oct.
-15 from 12-4 p.m. with a Boo & Brew festival extravaganza.
+Boo & Brew at Polaris Fashion Place: Head to Polaris on Saturday, Oct.
+19 from 2–6 p.m. for the Boo & Brew festival extravaganza.
 Taking place at the main entrance by the flag poles, the event will include live music, a costume contest, food trucks, professional pumpkin carving, pumpkin painting, costumed characters and of course a beer garden!
-Proceeds from all beer sales support Friends of the Lower Olentangy River.
+Proceeds from all beer sales support the Epilepsy Alliance of Ohio.
+Learn more.

 Community Festivals

 Dublin Halloween Spooktacular: Goblins, ghosts and ghouls are invading Dublin's Coffman Park on Oct.
-14 and 15 for the city's Halloween celebration featuring trunk-or-treat, dance performances, sidewalk chalk, costumed characters and plenty of activities for the whole family.
-The first 30 minutes of each day will be designated as sensory-friendly, during which lights, sounds and wait times will be reduced to make the event more enjoyable for guests with special sensory needs.
+17 and 18 for the city's Halloween celebration featuring trunk-or-treat, live performances and plenty of activities for the whole family.
 Learn more here.

-Worthington's Spooky Pet Parade: Celebrate the season on the Worthington Village Green from 12-6 p.m. on Sunday, Oct.
-23. Get the latest updates here.
+Worthington's Spooky Pet Parade: Celebrate the season in downtown Worthington from 12–6 p.m. on Sunday, Oct.
+20. Get the latest updates here.

 The Great Westerville Pumpkin Glow: Westerville's annual Pumpkin Glow event is back!
-From 7-11 p.m.
-Oct.
-19-23, Wind your way through an enchanting trail of 1,500 carved glowing pumpkins.
-New this year, plenty of fun activities are included with the price of admission.
-Check out this free event here.
+On Oct.
+17–20, wind your way through an enchanting trail of 1,500 carved glowing pumpkins and enjoy plenty of fun activities are included with the price of admission.
+Get tickets.

-Boo & Brew at Bridge Park: Businesses at Bridge Park will pass out candy and fun promotional materials for a family-friendly trick-or-treat event on Oct.
-26 from 5-8 p.m.
-The event will also include fall-themed activities, live music, and specials at area restaurants and bars.
+Boo & Brew at Bridge Park: Businesses at Downtown Dublin's Bridge Park will pass out candy and fun promotional materials for a family-friendly trick-or-treat event on Oct.
+23 from 5–8 p.m.
+The event will also include fall-themed activities, live music and specials at area restaurants and bars.
 Get more details here.